ZBerkley88/insta-readme-file/README.md

 ## Description

-The purpose of this project was to create a README generator using N Node.js.
-I wanted a simple , step-by-step process to create  a genereric README file for a project.
+The purpose of this project was to create a README generator using Node.js.
+I wanted a simple, step-by-step process to create a genereric README file for any project.

 ## Table of Contents